 Any actions taken will respect the rights and dignity of all those involved and be proportionate to the risk of harm.

-Confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored in line with our Data Protection Policy and Procedures [change name as appropriate].
+Confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored in line with our Data Protection Policy and Procedures

-[Insert name of organisation] acts in accordance with best practice advice, for example, from UK Sport, , Sport England, Sport Wales, Sport Scotland, Sport Northern Ireland, National Governing Bodies, NSPCC, Ann Craft Trust.
+Active Norfolk acts in accordance with best practice advice, for example, from NSAB, UK Sport, Sport England, NSPCC, Ann Craft Trust.

-[insert name of organisation] will cooperate with the Police and the relevant Local Authorities in taking action to safeguard an adult.
+Active Norfolk will cooperate with the Police and the relevant Local Authorities in taking action to safeguard an adult.

 All Board members, staff, officials and volunteers understand their role and responsibility for safeguarding adults and have completed and are up to date with safeguarding adult training and learning opportunities appropriate for their role.

-[insert name of organisation] uses safe recruitment practices and continually assesses the suitability of volunteers and staff to prevent the employment/deployment of unsuitable individuals in this organisation and within the sporting community.
+Active Norfolk uses safe recruitment practices and continually assesses the suitability of volunteers and staff to prevent the employment/deployment of unsuitable individuals in this organisation and within the sporting community.

-[insert name of organisation] shares information about anyone found to be a risk to adults with the appropriate bodies.
+Active Norfolk shares information about anyone found to be a risk to adults with the appropriate bodies.
 For example: Disclosure and Barring Service, Services, Police, Local Authority/Social Services.

-When planning activities and events [insert name of organisation] includes an assessment of, and risk to, the safety of all adults from abuse and neglect and designates a person who will be in attendance as a safeguarding lead for that event.
+When planning activities and events Active Norfolk includes an assessment of, and risk to, the safety of all adults from abuse and neglect and designates a person who will be in attendance as a safeguarding lead for that event.

 Actions taken under this policy are reviewed by the Board and senior management team on an annual basis.

-This policy, related policies (see below) and the Safeguarding Adults Procedures are reviewed no less than on a two yearly basis and whenever there are changes in relevant legislation and/or government guidance as required by the Local Safeguarding Board, UK Sport , Sport England/Wales/Scotland/Northern Ireland and/or National Governing Bodies and [insert name of regulatory body if appropriate] or as a result of any other significant change or event.
+This policy, related policies (see below) and the Safeguarding Adults Procedures are reviewed no less than on a two yearly basis and whenever there are changes in relevant legislation and/or government guidance as required by the NSAB,, UK Sport and Sport England or as a result of any other significant change or event.

 Implementation

-[Insert name of your organisation] is committed to developing and maintaining its capability to implement this policy and procedures. [change to meet size/structure of your organisation].
+Active Norfolk is committed to developing and maintaining its capability to implement this policy and procedures.
 In order to do so the following will be in place:

 A clear line of accountability within the organisation for the safety and welfare of all adults.